How are you doing? What does your body need?

 - Ayurvedic Squeeze & squish - Take the entire hand and flatten across breast and squeeze hands inward and flatten back out and squeeze together.

-This can be done with anyone whose had a mastectomy.
+This can be done with anyone who's had a mastectomy.
 Emotions can come up with this practice.